MohKari/Forecast/README.md

 The following information is displayed after entering the correct city name:

-○ Current weather conditions.
+○ Current weather conditions. <br>
-○ The current temperature, in Celsius.
+○ The current temperature, in Celsius. <br>
-○ “Feels like” temperature, in Celsius.
+○ “Feels like” temperature, in Celsius. <br>
-○ Humidity percentage.
+○ Humidity percentage. <br>
-○ Minimum temperature, in Celsius.
+○ Minimum temperature, in Celsius. <br>
-○ Maximum temperature, in Celsius.
+○ Maximum temperature, in Celsius. <br>
-○ Wind speed, in miles per hour.
+○ Wind speed, in miles per hour. <br>
-○ Rain volume for the last hour, in millimeters.
+○ Rain volume for the last hour, in millimeters. <br>